zer0-os/zNS/access-control.md

 Another possible route, which might simplify AC but add complexity elsewhere is to simply allow for multiple owners, and remove the operator role entirely.

 **Zero Administrator Access Recommendations**

 Access Control by Zero should be limited to the cases where the user is minting a domain under default contracts that provide some base level of utility in our ecosystem.
 E.g. Zero Access Control can set a domains resolver to the default if no custom resolver is provided.
 One these defaults are overriden by the owner. zNS has no access to revoke.

-While the zNS MVP matures and is in development I can propose two potential paths for admin level access
+While the zNS MVP matures and is in development I can propose two potential paths for admin level access.

 Option 1: